 While the Disney franchise prides itself on being for everyone, even the young at heart, how young is too young for visiting a Disney property is a very real question.
 We don’t want to get all the way there and realize your party can only accomplish half of what they wanted to do because someone always needs to care for the child.
-Is your child too young for Disney?
+What Is The Best Age For A First Trip To Disney?

 What can they ride?

 Unless the baby is brand new, they can pretty much ride everything that is labelled Family-friendly.
 This includes Peter Pan’s Flight, It’s a Small World, and Dumbo the Flying Elephant.
 The child either needs to be attached to you via a carrier or able to sit on the bench on their own.

 There are some rides that are faster than others so their neck and back strength need to be considered when getting onto those rides.
 Ratatouille, for example, required that my 18-month-old sit between two adults, which was fine, but some of the motion was a little sudden for her.
 She enjoyed it, as I knew she would, but there are no warning signs in the queue and the staff didn’t mention it at the gates.
 If in doubt, read reviews for each of the rides.

 40 inches is the magic number.
 If you want to ride everything at Disney, including Space Mountain and Star Tours, your child needs to be at least 40 inches tall.
 Keep in mind, though, just because the child can ride, doesn’t mean they should ride.